 - 70. Eskom invoices received during the period 1 July 2019 to 30 June 2020 for bulk electricity purchases were not always paid within the prescribed 30-day period, in contravention of section 65(2)(e) of the MFMA.
-The non-compliance resulted in a financial loss in the form of interest of R5 618 616 being levied and paid to the supplier on the outstanding balances. - 71.
-I notified the accounting officer of the material irregularity on 30 August 2022 and invited the accounting officer to make a written submission on the actions taken and that will be taken to address the matter.
-The accounting officer had not taken any action in response to being notified of the material irregularity.

-72. recommend that the accounting officer should take the following actions to address the material irregularity, which should be implemented within 6 months from date of notification, 1 July 2024, with progress report after 3 months:
+The non-compliance resulted in a financial loss in the form of of the form of the supplier on the outstanding balances. - 71.
+I notified the accounting officer of the material irregularity on 30 August 2022 and invited the accounting officer to make a written submission on the actions taken and that will be taken toaddress the matter.
+The accounting officer had not taken any action in response to being notified of the material irregularity. - 72. recommend that the accounting officer should take the following actions to address the material irregularity, which should be implemented within 6 months from date of notification, 1July 2024, with progress report after 3 months:

-Appropriate action should be taken to obtain the relevant approval from council and commence with the implementation of the revenue enhancement plan to address the financial problems of the municipality that are preventing the Municipality from paying Eskom within 30 days, as required by MFMA section 65(2)(e).
+Appropriate action should be taken to obtain the relevant approval from council and commence with the implementation of the revenue enhancement plan to address the financial problems of the municipality that are preventing the Municipality from paying Eskom within 30days, as required by MFMA section 65(2)(e).
 The financial plan should include realistic timeframes and milestones to be achieved and include as a minimum strategies to:

-- (a) Implement the revenue enhancement interventions with the intention to increase the collection of revenue: - (b) Efficiently manage the available resources of the municipality to optimise and reduce costs; - (c) Reduce electricity distribution losses; and - (d) Negotiate a reasonable payment arrangement with Eskom and properly budget for the amounts to be paid.
+- (a) Implement the revenue enhancement interventions with the intention to increase the collection of revenue; - (b) Efficiently manage the available resources of the municipality to optimise and reduce costs; - (c) Reduce electricity distribution losses; and - (d) Negotiate a reasonable payment arrangement with Eskom and properly budget for the amounts tobe paid.